 Face and makeup wipes and items like cotton balls contribute significantly to our environmental footprint for a number of reasons.
 These items are disposable, used for mere seconds, and are not biodegradable or compostable.
 They go straight to landfill, which is bad enough, but if they mistakenly end up in the plumbing (we see you, flushers!), they can be terribly harmful to the environment.
 Thankfully, there is a simple alternative!
 Washcloths are great for washing your face and body, lightly exfoliating and removing make up, and can be used over and over again (and how about the money you will save in the long run!).
 You can get a few uses each time from one cloth if rinsed properly too, so they won’t even create much more work for you in the laundry.
 Just pop them in the machine once a week and you are good to go!
 Think about using the money you would normally spend on a month’s worth of wipes on a sustainable washer, like this organic cotton one from Bhumi:

-Bhumi makes 100% Fairtrade, organic, and vegan basics and bedding.
-The brand believes in sustainable luxury, paving the way for a new era in the textile industry by choosing fairtrade organic cotton for all of its products.
+Australian brand Bhumi makes 100% Fairtrade, organic, and vegan basics and bedding.
+The brand believes in sustainable luxury, paving the way for a new era in the textile industry by choosing fairtrade organic fabrics for all of its products.
 Find the clothes in sizes XS-XL.

 Here is an opportunity to nourish the hairs on your head and the planet all at once!
 We could list the benefits of shampoo bars all day, but we’ll try to resist.
 These minimal, diverse additions to your bathroom are an increasingly popular personal care item, particularly due to the benefit for your hair, affordability, and the massively reduced impact on the environment.
 They are made of a combination of natural oils and often with no chemical intervention, meaning they are fantastic for your hair.
 You will find them in minimal packaging—something as simple as a cardboard box—or even completely naked!
 The bars themselves last a really long time, and are easy to travel with.
 Being an almost entirely natural product, they are great for people experiencing skin irritations, dry, or oily hair.